The protagonist or other major characters are librarians, and the librarian’s occupation serves as catalyst or is otherwise integral to the plot.

 Details: Dir.
 Stephen Sommers.
 Perf.
 Brendan Fraser, Rachel Weisz, John Hannah, Arnold Vosloo.
 Universal, 1999.

 Synopsis: In this adventure, Egyptian priest Imhotep is accidentally brought back to life.
-Egyptology librarian Evelyn (Weisz), her brother (Hannah), and an American soldier (Fraser) join forces to stop Imhotep.
+Egyptology librarian Evelyn (Rachel Weisz), her brother (John Hannah), and an American soldier (Brendan Fraser) join forces to stop Imhotep.

 Details: Dir.
 Stephen Sommers.
 Perf.
 Brendan Fraser, Rachel Weisz, John Hannah, Arnold Vosloo.
 Universal, 2001.

-Synopsis: In this sequel, Evelyn (Weisz) and Rick (Fraser), now married with a son, once again save the world from the mummy.
-Weisz has more fight scenes in this film—and finds out she is the reincarnation of Princess Nefertiri.
+Synopsis: In this sequel, Evelyn (Rachel Weisz) and Rick (Brendan Fraser), now married with a son, once again save the world from the mummy.
+Weisz has more fight scenes in this film—and finds out she is the reincarnation of Princess Nefertiti.

 Role Call: Rachel Weisz as Evelyn Carnahan—Liberated Librarian (female)